 vs MediaTek MT6737

-Once again, SD 435 has more cores, higher clock rate, better memory, and a better GPU is a better Processor overall.
+Once again, SD 435 has more cores, higher clock rate, better memory, and a better GPU.
+Thus, it is better than the MediaTek MT6737.

 Summing it up, Snapdragon 435 is one of the best low-budget smartphone processors until Snapdragon 450 phones arrive in the market.
 If you’re in a hurry and you can’t spend too much cash on a phone, you can certainly pick one of these devices.
 But don’t forget to look into the full reviews of each device.
 Every phone has its own pros and cons and the SOC is not the only factor to judge a phone.
 A well-optimized phone with an average processor can perform great as well.
 And if you can wait for the phones launching in 2018, then relax and wait for that one perfect phone that will destroy the current competition.